rushi/jquery.visibility.js/README.md

 # Examples

     $(window).visibilityChange(function() {
-        // This will be executed when you navigate away from the tab console.log("Goodbye World")
+        // This will be executed when you switch to another tab console.log("Goodbye World")
     });